michael2012z/BitBible/markdown/KJV/files/Gen.md

 7. And that Jacob obeyed his father and his mother, and was gone to Padan–aram;

-8. And Esau seeing that the daughters of Canaan pleased not Isaac his father;pleased…: Heb. were evil in the eyes, etc
+8. And Esau seeing that the daughters of Canaan pleased not Isaac his father;

-9. Then went Esau unto Ishmael, and took unto the wives which he had Mahalath the daughter of Ishmael Abraham’s son, the sister of Nebajoth, to be his wife.Mahalath: or, Bashemath
+9. Then went Esau unto Ishmael, and took unto the wives which he had Mahalath the daughter of Ishmael Abraham’s son, the sister of Nebajoth, to be his wife.

-10. And Jacob went out from Beer–sheba, and went toward Haran.Haran: Gr.
-Charran
+10. And Jacob went out from Beer–sheba, and went toward Haran.

 11. And he lighted upon a certain place, and tarried there all night, because the sun was set; and he took of the stones of that place, and put them for his pillows, and lay down in that place to sleep.